 - Direct debit: You can link a checking or savings account to your FedLoan Servicing account.
 The company will automatically withdraw your payment on the same day each month.
-As an added benefit, signing up for automatic payments can reduce your interest rate by 0.25 percent.
+As an added benefit, signing up for automatic payments can reduce your interest rate by 0.25%.

 - Website: You can manually make one-time payments through the site.

-If you can’t afford to pay the full amount due but can pay a portion of it, contact the company to apply for an income-driven repayment plan (IDR).
+If you can’t afford to pay the full amount due, but could pay a portion of it, contact the company to apply for an income-driven repayment plan (IDR).

-Under an IDR plan, the DOE caps your payments at a percentage of your discretionary income and extends your repayment term.
+Under an IDR plan, the Department of Education caps your payments at a percentage of your discretionary income and extends your repayment term.
 Depending on your finances, your monthly payment could be much lower than it is today.
-You will pay more in interest over time, but an IDR plan can be helpful if you need relief right now.
+You’ll pay more in interest over time, but an IDR plan could be helpful if you need relief right now.

 If you can’t afford to make any payment toward your loan, you might qualify for a loan deferment.
-With a deferment, you can postpone making payments for up to 36 months.
+With a deferment, you can postpone making payments for a given number of months.
 If you have subsidized loans, the government will cover the accrued interest while the loan is in deferment.

 Under the “Manage Repayment” section of your account, you can take a quiz to see if you fit the eligibility requirements before applying online for a deferment.

-If you’re planning on pursuing Public Service Loan Forgiveness (PSLF), FedLoan Servicing is the only servicer that manages PSLF applications.
-In fact, if you have another servicer but are eligible for PSLF, the DOE will transfer your loans to FedLoan Servicing.
+If you’re planning on pursuing Public Service Loan Forgiveness (PSLF), FedLoan Servicing is currently the only servicer that manages PSLF applications (though it is in the process of being phased out, as MOHELA will become the eventual PSLF servicer).
+In fact, if you have another servicer but are eligible for PSLF, the Department of Education will transfer your loans to FedLoan Servicing.

 You can find out about all the possible discharge options and how to apply on the loan forgiveness and discharge section of the MyFedLoan portal.